 - Time to sort.
 The best idea here is to sort your information into the same buckets as your tax return.
 At minimum sort the information into the basic categories.
 If you have a lot of something, then sort into sub-detail categories.
-A basic list of the more common items is here for your use.
+So, a basic list of the more common items is here for your use.

 - Business Income (K-1s)

 - Interest Income (1099 INT)

 - Student loan interest